Can I Sue a Hotel for Personal Injury or Wrongful Death?

 Hotel Lawsuit Claims

-- Legionnaires disease, a severe pneumonia caused by Legionella bacteria that has contaminated water in a hotel or motel cooling tower, swimming pool, or other water source ($3 million);
+- Legionnaires Disease: A severe form of pneumonia caused by Legionella bacteria contaminating a hotel water source, such as a cooling tower, swimming pool, or hot tub.

-- Food poisoning (campylobacteriosis, E. coli, hepatitis A, listeriosis, norovirus, and Salmonella) from contaminated food or water served at a restaurant ($7.5 million);
+- Food poisoning from contaminated food or water served at a hotel restaurant.

-- Injuries from fires, including burns, smoke inhalation, carbon monoxide poisoning, and brain damage from oxygen deprivation (cerebral anoxia) ($10 million);
+- Fire injuries such as burns, smoke inhalation, carbon monoxide poisoning, and brain damage from oxygen deprivation (cerebral anoxia).

 - Drowning in a hotel swimming pool